mindspore-lab/mindcv/README.md

 The training loss and validation accuracy for each epoch  will be saved in `{ckpt_save_dir}/results.log`.

-More examples can be seen in [examples/scripts](examples/scripts).
+More examples about training and validation can be seen in [examples/scripts](examples/scripts).

-- Graph mode and Pynative mode
+- Graph Mode and Pynative Mode

-By default, the training pipeline (`train.py`) is run in [graph mode](https://www.mindspore.cn/tutorials/zh-CN/r1.8/advanced/pynative_graph/mode.html), which is optimized for efficiency and parallel computing with a compiled static graph.
-In contrast, [pynative mode] is optimized for flexibility and easy debugging.
+By default, the training pipeline `train.py` is run in [graph mode](https://www.mindspore.cn/tutorials/zh-CN/r1.8/advanced/pynative_graph/mode.html#%E9%9D%99%E6%80%81%E5%9B%BE) on MindSpore, which is optimized for efficiency and parallel computing with a compiled static graph.
+In contrast, [pynative mode](https://www.mindspore.cn/tutorials/zh-CN/r1.8/advanced/pynative_graph/mode.html#%E5%8A%A8%E6%80%81%E5%9B%BE) is optimized for flexibility and easy debugging.
 You may alter the parameter `--mode` to switch to pure pynative mode for debugging purpose.

-[Pynative mode with ms_function ](https://www.mindspore.cn/tutorials/zh-CN/r1.8/advanced/pynative_graph/combine.html) is a mixed mode for comprising flexibity and efficiency in MindSpore.
+[Pynative mode with ms_function ](https://www.mindspore.cn/tutorials/zh-CN/r1.8/advanced/pynative_graph/combine.html) is a mixed mode for comprising flexibility and efficiency in MindSpore.
 To apply pynative mode with ms_function for training, please run `train_with_func.py`, e.g.,

 ``` shell
 python train_with_func.py --model=resnet50 --dataset=cifar10 --dataset_download  --epoch_size=10
 ```
->Note: `train_with_func.py` is still under improvement and experimenal.
+>Note: this is an **experimental** function under improvement.
 It is not stable on MindSpore 1.8.1 or earlier versions.

 ## Tutorials